BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Joint Guidelines on Risk Factors.pdf.md

 --- Page 33 ---

-![A side-by-side display of the logos for two European Union financial regulatory bodies: the European Securities and Markets Authority (ESMA) on the left, and the European Insurance and Occupational Pensions Authority (EIOPA) on the right.
-The ESMA logo features a circle of blue stars, while the EIOPA logo has a modern blue graphic.

-esma
-European Securities and
-Markets Authority
-eiopa
-EUROPEAN INSURANCE
-AND OCCUPATIONAL PENSIONS AUTHORITY](#)

-![This is a partial image showing the title "THE RISK FACTORS GUIDELINES" above the logo for the European Banking Authority (EBA).
-The EBA logo is a blue rectangle with the acronym "EBA" in large white letters over a wavy pattern on the left, and the full name "EUROPEAN BANKING AUTHORITY" on the right.

-THE RISK FACTORS GUIDELINES
-EBA
-EUROPEAN BANKING AUTHORITY](#)
 ## Chapter 2: Sectoral guidelines for retail banks

-![This is the logo for the Joint Committee of the European Supervisory Authorities, presented as grey, capitalized text on a white background.

-JOINT COMMITTEE OF THE EUROPEAN
-SUPERVISORY AUTHORITIES](#)

 95. For the purpose of these guidelines, retail banking means the provision of banking services